 - complain of feeling sick when separated.

-Read our article on separation anxiety for more information and tips on helping your child overcome this issue.
+Our article on separation anxiety has information and tips on helping your child overcome this issue.

 Generalised anxiety in children

 Children with generalised anxiety tend to worry about many areas of life – anything from friends at playgroup to world events.
 Children with generalised anxiety typically: